-EAR/IF accepts proposals seeking support for national or regional multi-user facilities.
+EAR/IF accepts proposals seeking support for a Community Facility.

-Investigators seeking to establish or continue support of a national or regional multi-user facility are encouraged to contact an EAR/IF Program Officer prior to submission.
-In general, support for national or regional multi-user facilities is intended for groups that seek to offer expensive or specialized analytical laboratory or field equipment and services to the broader geosciences community.
-Typically, EAR/IF looks for specialized leadership capabilities and the availability of adequate and appropriate supporting infrastructure and personnel for these proposals.
+Investigators seeking to establish support of a Community Facility are required to contact an EAR/IF Program Officer prior to submission.
+Investigators seeking renewed support for an established Community Facility are not required to contact an EAR/IF Program Officer but are encouraged to do so.
+In general, support for a Community Facility is intended for groups that seek to offer expensive or specialized analytical laboratory or field equipment and services to the broader U.S. geosciences community.
+EAR/IF expects that proposers will have specialized leadership capabilities and the availability of adequate and appropriate supporting infrastructure and personnel for these proposals.